 Cyber security skills that are frequently missing

 When it comes to cyber security skills, companies often struggle to find employees with the following expertise:

-- Threat intelligence analysis: The ability to identify, analyse, and respond to emerging cyber threats is crucial to maintaining a strong security posture.
+- Threat intelligence analysis: The ability to identify, analyze, and respond to emerging cyber threats is crucial to maintaining a strong security posture.

-- Security incident response: Organisations must have employees trained to manage and mitigate security incidents effectively, minimising the impact of potential breaches.
+- Security incident response: Organisations must have employees trained to manage and mitigate security incidents effectively, minimizing the impact of potential breaches.

 - Security awareness and training: Educating employees on best security practices and promoting a cyber security-conscious culture is vital in mitigating human error vulnerabilities.

 The impact of skills gaps on corporate performance

 Skills gaps within organizations can have far-reaching effects on corporate performance and the overall success of a business.

 How skills gaps can affect productivity and efficiency